NaimaEG1983/holbertonschool-low_level_programming/functions_nested_loops/README.md

 Task10 - add 2 integers
 Task11 - print all integers from n until 98
 Task12 - print the n times table (n*n)
+Task13 - print the sum of all the multiples of 3 or 5 below 1024 (excluded)